-Rocky Reach will operate its JFBS continuously through the spring outmigration period, beginning 1-April, 2012.
-Index counts for steelhead, yearling Chinook, and sockeye will be performed at the bypass each day to estimate the outmigration percentiles for each species through the spring period.
-During "index sample hours" (0800-1130) a 30-minute sample will be taken at the juvenile sampling facility at the start of each hour.
-Spring spill for fish passage is not required at Rocky Reach in addition to the JFBS operation, but periods of forced spill under high river flows may occur.
-Forced spill (river flow above 201 kcfs turbine capacity) has occurred at Rocky Reach 26 percent of all hours in April, May, and June, 1992-2011.
+Rocky Reach will operate its JFBS continuously through the spring outmigration period, beginning 1-April, 2013.
+Daily index sampling (for juvenile steelhead, yearling Chinook, and sockeye) will be performed at the bypass sampling facility to estimate the outmigration percentiles for each species through the spring period.
+During "index sampling" each day, a total of four 30- minute samples (Table 1) will be taken beginning at the top of each hour, 8 am to 11am.
+Spring spill for fish passage is not required at Rocky Reach in addition to the JFBS operation, but periods of forced spill may occur under high river flows.
+Some level of forced spill (river flow above 201 kcfs turbine capacity) normally occurs at Rocky Reach in the spring.
+Historically, forced spill has occurred approximately 28 percent of all hours, April through June, 1992-2012.

-Sampling protocols at the JFBS in 2012 will remain consistent with those used in 2004-2011.
-Smolts will be sub-sampled daily (Monday through Sunday) from the bypass for four 30-minute "index periods" at 0800, 0900, 1000, and 1100 hours (Table 1).
-The sample target for each 30-minute sampling replicate will be 350 smolts during the spring period (yearling Chinook, steelhead, and sockeye combined), and 125 smolts for summer period (subyearling Chinook).
-If the number of fish in the bypass sampling raceway is estimated to reach the target number any time prior to completion of the 30-minute sample, the sampling screen will be retracted from the bypass flume and the number of fish collected in the shortened sample period will be proportionately expanded to the entire 30-minute period.
+Sampling protocols at the Rocky Reach bypass system in 2013 will remain consistent with those used in 2004-2012.
+Daily sampling in spring and summer periods (Monday through Sunday) will use four 30-minute "index periods" at 0800, 0900, 1000, and 1100 hours (Table 1).
+The sample target for each 30-minute sample will be 350 smolts during the spring period (yearling Chinook, steelhead, and sockeye combined), and 125 smolts for summer period (subyearling Chinook).
+If the number of fish collected in the bypass sampling raceway is estimated to reach the maximum number prior to completion of the 30-minute sample, the sampling screen will be retracted from the bypass flume and the number of fish collected in the shortened sample period will be proportionately expanded to the entire 30-minute period.

 Table 1.
-Index sampling times and number of smolts per sample at the Rocky Reach juvenile fish bypass system in 2012.
+Index sampling times at the Rocky Reach juvenile fish bypass and the number of smolts per sample in 2013.
+Sample times and sample targets have remained consistent since 2004.